 This User identity to HSS resolution mechanism may rely on routing capabilities provided by Diameter and be implemented in the home operator network within dedicated Diameter Agents (Redirect Agents or Proxy Agents) responsible for determining the HSS identity based on the provided user identity (e.g. external identifiers provided by the SCEF).

-When the Diameter Load Control mechanism is supported (see IETF draft-ietf-dime-load-03 [22]), load values from previously received Load AVPs of type HOST may be taken into account when determining the HSS identity.
+When the Diameter Load Control mechanism is supported (see IETF RFC 8583 [22]), load values from previously received Load AVPs of type HOST may be taken into account when determining the HSS identity.

 NOTE: Alternatives to the user identity to HSS resolution Diameter based implementation are outside the scope of this specification.